-\paragraph{Segmentation Maps} To evaluate the effectiveness of object-centric representation learning methods, we generate segmentation maps for the testing set.
-We first use EISeg,\footnote{\url{https://github.com/PaddlePaddle/PaddleSeg/tree/release/2.8/EISeg}} which is high-performance interactive automatic annotation tool for image segmentation, to segment the images.
-Each pixel of the images are annotated into 1 of 16 class with 15 kinds of objects and 1 background.
-We manually label 6 images of each scene and used the labeled images to train a supervision real-time semantic segmentation model named PP-LiteSeg \cite{peng2022pp} using the framework PaddleSeg\footnote{\url{https://github.com/PaddlePaddle/PaddleSeg}} to annotation the rest of the data.
+\paragraph{Segmentation maps} To evaluate the effectiveness of object-centric learning methods, we generate segmentation maps for the testing set.
+We first use EISeg\footnote{\url{https://github.com/PaddlePaddle/PaddleSeg/tree/release/2.8/EISeg}}, which is a high-performance interactive automatic annotation tool for image segmentation, to segment the images.
+Each pixel of the images is annotated into 1 of 16 classes with 15 kinds of objects and 1 background.
+We manually labeled 6 images of each scene and used the labeled images to train a supervision real-time semantic segmentation model named PP-LiteSeg~\cite{peng2022pp} using the framework PaddleSeg\footnote{\url{https://github.com/PaddlePaddle/PaddleSeg}} to annotation the rest of the data.
 The annotated images are split into 90\% for training and 10\% validation, achieving a mean Intersection over Union (mIoU) of 0.92 on the validation set.

-In summary, we provide three data sizes: raw images (640×480), cropped versions (256×256), and resized versions (128×128).
-Additionally, we offer two datasets of varying difficulty, each divided into training, validation, and testing sets.
+In summary, we provide three data sizes: raw images (640$\times$480), cropped versions (256$\times$256), and resized versions (128$\times$128).
+Additionally, we provide two datasets of varying difficulty, each divided into training, validation, and testing sets.
 For evaluation purposes, the testing set includes segmentation maps.